albertilloelcurioso/artemis-synthetic-dataset/README.md

-# artemis-synthetic-dataset
+# Synthetic Test Case Dataset for ARTeMIS
 Agent-based Rewriting and Test Case Management with Intelligent Supervision

-# Synthetic Test Case Dataset for ARTeMIS

 This repository contains synthetic data generated to evaluate the generalization capability of the ARTeMIS system.
 The data includes: